 - Mthunzi Nokubeka – Bass

-Durban recently became the first city in South Africa and on the African continent to become a UNESCO World City of Literature in 2018.
+Durban became the first city in South Africa and on the African continent to become a UNESCO World City of Literature in 2018.

 Talented cellist Atistide du Plessis has won many prizes and performed in Zürich, Vienna, Munich, and Berlin.
 Du Plessis is co-principal cellist with the Philharmonic.